Department of Engineering / Postgraduates / Postgraduate courses

 Taught courses

-We offer six full-time one year taught programmes, leading to the award of a Masters Degree (MPhil or MRes).
+We offer six full-time one-year taught programmes, leading to the award of a master’s degree (Master of Philosophy or Master of Research).

 Research study